cisco-open/go-lanai/pkg/data/README.md

 ## CRUD Repository
-The `CrudRepository` interface is an abstraction that defines the most commonly used data access operations such as Create, Read, Update, Delete. `go-lanai` provides implementation for these implementations, so they don't have to be repeated in application code.
+The `CrudRepository` interface is an abstraction that defines the most commonly used data access operations such as Create, Read, Update, Delete. `go-lanai` provides implementation for these methods, so they don't have to be repeated in application code.
 This is all that is required to instantiate a `CrudRepository` for a model.

 ```go